-Supplement the flowers provided by your perennials with well-placed annuals.
-Keep in mind that many of the plants that Northerners treat as annuals are actually perennials in warmer parts of the world where they originated (in most cases, the tropics).
-These plants are too tender to live long in climates that have cold winters.
+Supplement the flowers provided by your perennials with well-placed, flowering annual plants.
+Keep in mind that many of the plants grown by gardeners in northern regions as annuals are actually perennials in warmer parts of the world where they originated (in most cases, the tropics).
+These plants are too tender to survive in cold-winter climates.
 This is a case where usage trumps botany.
-These plants are termed "annuals" not because of their life cycle but because that is how they are used in gardens in colder climates.
+These plants are termed annuals not because of their life cycle but because that is how they are used in gardens in colder climates.

 04 of 05

-Ground cover plants for full shade come in especially handy when you need to cover large swaths of shaded land and do not have the time or inclination to mess around with perennial beds or to plant a fresh batch of annuals every year to serve as bedding plants.
+Ground cover plants for full shade are especially useful when you need to cover large swaths of shaded land if you don't want to use perennials or re-plant annuals every year to serve as bedding plants.
 Here are a few examples of ground covers that tolerate full shade:

 Continue to 5 of 5 below.

 - Spotted deadnettle (Lamium maculatum; zones 4 to 8)

 - Creeping myrtle (Vinca minor; zones 4 to 9)

-- Japanese spurge (Pachysandra terminalis; zones 4 to 8)
+- Japanese Pachysandra (Pachysandra terminalis; zones 4 to 8)

-- Some types of plantain lily (Hosta spp.; zones 3 to 8 or 9, typically)
+- Some varieties of plantain lily (Hosta spp.; zones 3 to 8 or 9, typically)

 - Bunchberry (Cornus canadensis; zones 2 to 7)

-- Interrupted fern (Osmunda claytoniana; zones 3 to 8)
+- Japanese Painted Fern (Athyrium niponicum; zones 3 to 8)

 05 of 05

-Options for vines are limited, particularly if you are in search of a flowering vine for a shady location that is hardy in a cold-winter climate.
+Options for shade-tolerant vines are somewhat limited, particularly if you are in search of a flowering vine that is hardy in a cold-winter climate.
 Boston ivy is grown for its foliage, not its flowers.
 Unhappily, that foliage is not as colorful in fall if it is grown in full shade.
-But the nice, green foliage it provides in summer adds elegance to a shady nook.
-Meanwhile, climbing hydrangea does flower nicely even when grown in full shade, making it the favorite vine of shade gardeners in the cold areas.
+But the vibrant green foliage it provides in summer adds elegance to a shady nook.
+Meanwhile, climbing hydrangea does flower nicely even when grown in full shade, making it the favorite vine for gardeners in the cold climates.